 status__v | The status of the picklist value. |

-The following recurring jobs are visible in the UI when the Direct Data API is enabled:
+The following recurring jobs are visible in the UI when Direct Data API is enabled:

 The integration component used to build the Target System has the following functions: